 Walk at Home Workouts by Leslie Sansone

-Not everyone has a stair climber.
+Not everyone has a stair climber or elliptical machine.
 But if you do, that is a fantastic workout.

 If you are house bound but have some stairs to climb, that’s perfect.
 Climbing stairs is both a cardio and leg strength workout.
 Focusing on taking each step at a time can help with boredom of just pacing back and forth indoors too.